elephantscale/data-pipelining-with-spark-labs-101/05-hdfs/5-3_partition-size-and-processing.md

 - How much time did loading the data take?
 Was it different for both datasets?
 - measure the processing times for the count.
 Do you see any noticeable difference?
 - How many tasks were used for count on both instances?

+## Takeaways

+So what is the **right** partition size?
+Unfortunately there is no formula for it.

+The optimal partition size depends on the following:

+- The kind of data you are processing
+- And the processing you are doing

+We recommend you experiment a little bit various partition sizes and see what works for you.

+A good starting point is the **default block size** of HDFS.